richardanaya/shoji/README.md

 # Example

-In `shoji` your build a graph of layout nodes each with a style that determines:
+In `shoji` you build a graph of layout nodes each with a style that determines:

 * direction child condent flows
 * margin/padding